Free School Meals – How to apply

 Standard Application Form

 Ipswich Academy uses the Strictly Education 4S Free School Meals Eligibility Checking Service.
-The application form can be downloaded by clicking here
+The application form can be downloaded by clicking here.
+Please ensure you complete both pages of the application form.

 Once you have completed the form please email it to: firstname.lastname@example.org